You Want to Fire Your Agent? What to Know about a Buyer’s Agent Termination Letter

 If the friction has escalated to a point where a termination letter is necessary, the first step is to read your contract very, very carefully.
 Look for a termination clause that outlines the conditions or reasons you can terminate the contract.
 Be sure to include these reasons in your letter.

-You should also look for any consequences for terminating the contract early.
-Examples could include a termination fee or still owing the agent a commission on the house you purchase within the time frame of the contract.
+You should also consider any consequences for terminating the contract early.
+Examples could include paying a termination fee or still owing the agent a commission on the house you purchase within the contract’s time frame.

-Find the portion of the contract that states the agent responsibilities to see where they have fallen short and not fulfilled their end of the contract.
-Take note of these and see if you can find any explicit evidence that they failed to follow their agreement.
+Find the portion of the contract that states the agent’s responsibilities to see where they have fallen short and not fulfilled their end of the contract.
+Take note of these and see if you can find any explicit evidence that they failed to follow the agreement.

 Beware of counter-arguments

-If the relationship has deteriorated to this point and your agent or broker won’t allow you to end the relationship without an official termination letter, make sure you’re aware of what their counter-arguments could be or reasons they wouldn’t let you terminate the contract — for instance, if they’ve shown you a ton of houses and invested a significant amount of time in the process.
+If the relationship has deteriorated to this point and your agent or broker won’t allow you to end the relationship without an official termination letter, make sure you’re aware of what their counter-arguments could be or the reasons they wouldn’t let you terminate the contract.
+For instance, they may point out that they’ve shown you a ton of houses and invested a significant amount of time in the process.

 Consult with an attorney

-Consulting with an attorney, specifically one that specializes in real estate, will help you ensure that you understand what your rights are and the consequences of terminating your buyer-broker agreement.
+Consulting with an attorney, specifically one who specializes in real estate, will help you understand your rights and the consequences of terminating your buyer-broker agreement.
 Contracts can often be difficult to read, so a lawyer can advise you on what exactly you need to know.

 Find a good template to use

 Your attorney can help you draft the letter, but you can also find example templates that walk you through how to structure your letter.
-Here is what you will need to include:
+Here’s what you need to include:

 • Sender and recipient information (names, companies, addresses, contact information)